Remote keyless system: Function

 Keyless remotes contain a short-range radio transmitter, and must be within a certain range, usually 5-20 m, of the car to work.
 When a button is pushed, it sends a coded signal by radio waves to a receiver unit in the car, which locks or unlocks the door.
+In automotive implementations, the receiving element is typically integrated into the vehicle body structure as a dedicated automotive RKE receiver antenna.
 Most RKEs operate at a frequency of 315 MHz for North America-made cars and at 433.92 MHz for European, Japanese and Asian cars.
 Modern systems since the mid-1990s implement encryption as well as rotating entry codes to prevent car thieves from intercepting and spoofing the signal.
 Earlier systems used infrared instead of radio signals to unlock the vehicle, such as systems found on Mercedes-Benz, BMW and other manufacturers.

 The system signals locked or unlocked status through discreet signaling—by the lights, horn, or both.
 A vehicle might use a chirp system: two beeps on driver door unlocking, four beeps on unlocking of all doors, a long beep for the trunk or power tailgate or a short beep on locking and arming of the alarm.

 The functions of a remote keyless entry system are contained on a key fob or built into the ignition key handle itself.
 Buttons are dedicated to locking or unlocking the doors and opening the trunk or tailgate.
 On some minivans, the power sliding doors can be opened/closed remotely.
 Some cars will also close any open windows and roof when remotely locking the car.
 Some remote keyless fobs also feature a red panic button which activates the car alarm as a standard feature.
 Further adding to the convenience, some cars' engines with remote keyless ignition systems can be started by the push of a button on the key fob (useful in cold weather), and convertible tops can be raised and lowered from outside the vehicle while it's parked.

 On cars where the trunk release is electronically operated, it can be triggered to open by a button on the remote.
 Conventionally, the trunk springs open with the help of hydraulic struts or torsion springs, and thereafter must be lowered manually.
 Premium models, such as SUVs and estates with tailgates, may have a motorized assist that can both open and close the tailgate for easy access and remote operation.

 For offices, or residences, the system can also be coupled with the security system, garage door opener or remotely activated lighting devices.